Florian-BACHO/Deep-Learning-with-TensorFlow/README.md

 ## What is done ?

-- Normal Equation for linear approximation
+- Normal Equation for linear regression
+- Batch Gradient Descent for linear regression